 Cycloid recommends the usage of Infrastructure as Code and invites you to organize this code using the concept of a Stack.

 stack is a way to build and organize your infrastructure as code and files.
 There is nothing required, it's up to you to follow and apply it to any tools and software or not.

 The global idea is to create a generic description of your application that you will use across all your projects and environments.
 Exposing to the end users only a few configurable parameters, based on their needs.

-color defined by the user in his config.
+stack and a color defined by the user in his

 To achieve it from a technical point of view, we speak about

 When a user creates an environment into a project it will consists of selecting a stack and provide a configuration to deploy a configured stack.

 To understand a little bit more what do we expect to find in those 2 sections, let's use a basic example of a LEMP stack (opens new window):